urgent/thisbounty.com-events/README.md

 For big projects, open a joint checking account with clients at any online bank.
 Then open one of your own.
 Deposit payment to joint account, then transfer to your own account.

 For small projects, start with a small budget.
+I can start work for free really sells.

 For disagreements, chat with the community.
 Someone will help you.
 Everyone works together.